 We discuss the risks associated with holding cryptocurrency in our article "Why should I care about Security?"
 These risks include:

-What else do I need to understand about wallets?
+What else do I need to understand about digital wallets?

 There are a couple of basic concepts about wallets that you will need to know or learn, especially those related to seed phrases and how to back them up.
 Nine out of ten crypto wallets will tell you, or strongly imply, that you should write down your seed phrase on paper.
 As convenient as this is, it's not the most robust approach for protecting such critical information.